A glacier and frozen lake under an Arctic sky in Alaska.

 The City of Utqiaġvik

-Aggregated community events from Facebook, agency pages, and informal channels into one searchable local calendar.
+Compiled community events from public agency, partner, and community sources into one searchable local calendar.

 Northernmost US city Since 2026 12-week build Direct municipal